nraghu99/CarND-Behavioral-Cloning-P3/writeup_template.md

 I used the data set provided by Udacity.

-T
 I started with the basic nVidia architecture and used Udacity's supplied training data and ran the training simulation This ended horribly as the car would wander off the road into the woods and ditch.

 Something was wrong, I then remembered Udacity's image preprocessing notes in the videos.
 So I added image preprocessing by cropping the image, and randomly adjusting brighness

-I then ran the training again and ran the autonomous mode, this time the carc could not navigate the sharp turns , the car could not navigate the first turn, hmm the car prefers to drive straight.
+I then ran the training again and ran the autonomous mode, this time the car could not navigate the sharp turns , the car could not navigate the first turn, hmm the car prefers to drive straight.
 The car has not learnt to turn